vaishnav-197/GameofLife/README.md

 # GameofLife
-## The famous Game of Life using Javascript
+## A simulation of the famous Game of Life using Javascript